 Kumquat and Honey Sauce

-This is sauce that you drizzle over a plain baked ham or serve with slices of boiled ham once it is cooked and before you bring it to the table.
+This is sauce that you drizzle over a plain cooked baked ham or serve with slices of boiled ham as a condiment.

 8 kumquats (or use 1 medium orange instead)